 Inside the Golden Globe Awards

-One of the biggest awards each year is also one of the most controversial, depending on who you ask.
-It’s the Golden Globe Awards, aka “the biggest party in Hollywood.”
+One of the biggest awards each year also happens to be one of the most controversial, depending on who you ask.
+It’s the Golden Globe Awards, aka “Hollywood’s Party of the Year®” (see, they even trademarked it).
 And, again, depending on who you ask, it’s second only to the Oscars in terms of prestige.
 The Golden Globe Awards — or “the Globes” to friends — takes place at the start of the year.

 The Golden Globes stand apart from other major awards in several key ways.
 It’s — as far as I know — the only major awards ceremony that celebrates both film and television in one event.
-The voters — around 300 media journalists from around the world — can choose to vote in either film categories, television categories, or both.
-It’s also the only major awards show to recognize comedy in film and television in its own categories.
+The voters — around 300 media journalists from around the world (the last time I checked, I hear the number has increased drastically)— could originally choose to vote in either film categories, television categories, or both.

 This is the story of how I became a voter in the Golden Globe Awards and what my experience has been like so far.